 Gary: What kind of mileage we get is a common question and honestly there’s no free ride.
 Back in the days of our Land Rover we got 12 or 16 mpg fully loaded.
 As we moved up through various different trucks and engines we got 12 to 16 mpg and now we get about 12 to 14 mpg depending on the wind and how fast we’re going.
 It’s better if we are on some two-track idling along at thousand RPM, just letting the engine torque move us down the road.
 I appreciate some of the newer vehicles with their little turbocharged four-cylinder engines, but I can tell you, when you come up behind the long semi-truck on a steep hill in Mexico or Uzbekistan, it’s sure nice to be able to drop down a gear and have that big turbocharged V8 pull us around instead of sitting there for half an hour.
 Check prices on the internet.
 A gallon of diesel in Turkmenistan was a dollar, but in Turkey it was four dollars.
 Obviously, we arrived in Turkmenistan with empty tanks.

-TCA: Speaking of tanks, how large are they?
+Speaking of your fuel tanks, how large are they?

 Gary: We have two Transfer Flow fuel tanks and two reserve cans on the back for a capacity of 80 gallons of diesel.
 That is an easy range of 1,000 miles.
 If there is a road anywhere in the world a thousand miles long, there will be diesel available or it wouldn’t be a road!
 The Turtle V will run well on any kind of diesel, jet fuel or kerosine.
 We have the factory fuel filter/water separator/fuel heater and an auxiliary Racor fuel filter/water separator/fuel heater with a clear bowl for daily inspection.